zx0223winner/HSDSnake/docs/usage.md

 > [!TIP]
 > It is straightforward to generate the InterProScan output by either checking the respective [ReadMe file](https://interproscan-docs.readthedocs.io/en/latest/) or following the [protocol](https://www.sciencedirect.com/science/article/pii/S2666166721003269) at Step 6-9.

+> [!WARNING]
+> To make sure the protein sequecne is consistent under different analysis, please use the preprocessed fasta to submit for the InterProScan search, i.e., the file under the directory: data/preprocess_fasta/Arabidopsis_thaliana.fa

 ## kegg blastkoala

 `Purpose`: This step is to generate a KEGG functional category file.